RichAbrahams/fcc-gameOfLife/README.md

 # fcc-gameOfLife

+Built using React + Redux.

 App can found at:

 https://tranquil-fortress-92245.herokuapp.com/

-This was built using Cory House's react-slingshot:
+Cory House's react-slingshot was used for project base skeleton:

 https://github.com/coryhouse/react-slingshot